 To gather background for a story, start with a Nexis, Dow Jones or similar database search of published articles, which are likely to be reasonably accurate.
 Then when you search the Web, it will be easier to quickly discern which pages have inaccurate or biased information.

 The internet is a good place to figure out different sides to an issue.
-If there is dissent or opposition, you’ll generally find it , which can help guide your reporting.
+If there is dissent or opposition, you’ll generally find it online, which can help guide your reporting.

 Many publications and centers distribute free email newsletters with stories, updates and press releases about religion.
 This is an easy way to look for trends and to gather string for stories.